-How Long Do Implants Last?
-How Are They Maintained?
-The lifespan of implants is like the lifespan of a natural tooth.
-In other words, the aim is to be able to use them for a lifetime.
+How Long Do Implants Last and How Are They Maintained?
+Implants last just like natural teeth.
+The goal is to be able to use them for a lifetime.

 Implants There are implants that are thirty-seven years old from the date they were first made, and there are implants that have remained in the mouth for thirty-eight years.